 - 4-1.
-Institutional investors should endeavor to arrive at an understanding in common^{13,14} with investee companies through constructive dialogue^{15,16,17} with the aim of enhancing the companies' medium- to long-term value and capital efficiency, and promoting their sustainable growth.
-In case a risk of possible loss in corporate value is identified through the monitoring of and dialogue with companies, institutional investors should endeavor to arrive at a more in-depth common understanding by requesting further explanation from the companies and to solve the problem18. - 4-2.
-In order to support constructive dialogue with investee companies, institutional investors should, in response to requests from investee companies, explain how many shares they own/hold in the company and should disclose in advance a policy on how they will respond to such requests from investee companies. - 4-23.
-When they engage in the issues of sustainability, institutional investors, should consciously engage in dialogue that is consistent with their investment management strategies and that leads to the medium- to long-term increase of corporate value and the sustainable growth of companies. - 4-34.
-Because passive management provides limited options to sell investee companies' shares and needs to promote their medium- to long-term increase of corporate value, institutional investors should actively take charge of engagement and voting from a medium- to long-term perspective.
+Institutional investors should endeavor to arrive at an understanding in common with investee companies through constructive dialogue with the aim of enhancing the companies' medium- to long-term value and capital efficiency, and promoting their sustainable growth.
+In case a risk of possible loss in corporate value is identified through the monitoring of and dialogue with companies, institutional investors should endeavor to arrive at a more in-depth common understanding by requesting further explanation from the companies and to solve the problem. - 4-2.
+When they engage in the issues of sustainability, institutional investors, should consciously engage in dialogue that is consistent with their investment management strategies and that leads to the medium- to long-term increase of corporate value and the sustainable growth of companies. - 4-3.
+Because passive management provides limited options to sell investee companies' shares and needs to promote their medium- to long-term increase of corporate value, institutional investors should actively take charge of engagement and voting from a medium- to long-term perspective. - 4-4.
+Institutional investors should have a clear policy in advance on how they design dialogue with investee companies in various possible situations.

-13 The effort to arrive at an understanding in common may result in an agreement to disagree, but may provide a better understanding on why they disagree.
+The effort to arrive at an understanding in common may result in an agreement to disagree, but may provide a better understanding on why they disagree.